-For example, if you have a Type object that represents Dictionary<int, string> (Dictionary(Of Integer, String) in Visual Basic) and you want to create the type Dictionary<string, MyClass>, you can use the GetGenericTypeDefinition method to get a Type representing Dictionary<TKey, TValue>, and then use the MakeGenericType method to produce a Type representing Dictionary<int, MyClass>.
+For example, if you have a Type object representing Dictionary<int, string> (Dictionary(Of Integer, String) in Visual Basic) and you want to create the type Dictionary<string, MyClass>, you can use the GetGenericTypeDefinition method to get a Type representing Dictionary<TKey, TValue> and then use the MakeGenericType method to produce a Type representing Dictionary<int, MyClass>.

 For an example of an open generic type that is not a generic type, see "Type Parameter or Type Argument" later in this topic.

 Use the Type.GetGenericArguments method to obtain an array of Type objects that represent the type parameters or type arguments of a generic type, and use the MethodInfo.GetGenericArguments method to do the same for a generic method.

 Once you know that a Type object represents a type parameter, there are many additional questions reflection can answer.
 You can determine the type parameter's source, its position, and its constraints.